axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 #.
 For the :guilabel:`Icon`, change the best icon for it.

 #.
-For the :guilabel:`Image`, upload a image for the process.
+For the :guilabel:`Image`, drag and drop an image, or click on ``Upload one here`` to upload an image for the process.

 #.
 Confirm your configuration with the button :guilabel:`Add`.